Kshitiz-Malviya9020/Rock-Paper-Scissor/readme.md

-# This is the rock paper game
+# This is the Rock Paper Scissors game<br>
+"Playing Rock, Paper, Scissors with the computer—because sometimes, even robots need to make bad decisions too!"